Yu-Tsern/DigitalCertificateLab/lab1/README.md

 “certs” stores the digital certificate of this machine. “private” stores private keys. “openssl.cnf” specifies the configuration of OpenSSL.

-###### Certificate Authority Configuration
+### Certificate Authority Configuration

 Before this node can function as a certificate authority, some preparations need to be done.
-First, "index.txt", "newcerts", and "serial" should be created in this directory.
+First, "index.txt", "newcerts", "crlnumber", and "serial" should be created in this directory.

 ```sh
 /etc/ssl